 - law of tort

 All applicants will need to meet the following requirements:

-You must meet all aspects of the civil service nationality rules to be eligible to apply for qualified lawyer posts.
+You must meet all aspects of the civil service nationality rules to be eligible to apply for graduate or qualified lawyer posts.

 Applications are accepted from:

 If you have dual nationality, with one part being British, you may apply.

 In addition to meeting these nationality requirements, you must have the right to work in the United Kingdom (UK).

 If you are a national from a country outside the EEA or Switzerland, you may need a visa to work in the UK.
 You can check whether you need a UK visa on the UK Visas and Immigration website.